AI Policy Guide

 Training Considerations

 Once a network is properly trained, its results are tested using a dedicated set of test data.
 This test set includes unused data to assess accuracy and flexibility.
-Test data help avoid the problem of overfitting, a situation where a model is tuned so precisely to the training data that it cannot adequately account for unexpected variations in new data.
-The opposite problem is the challenge of underfitting, a situation where the model has not been properly tuned to the problem because of poor data or design, and accuracy suffers.
+Test data help avoid the problem of overfitting, a situation in which a model is tuned so precisely to the training data that it cannot adequately account for unexpected variations in new data.
+The opposite problem is the challenge of underfitting, a situation in which the model has not been properly tuned to the problem because of poor data or design, and accuracy suffers.
 Both can be detected using test data.
 When designing models, engineers must strike a balance between overfitting and underfitting.

 Model Tuning

 Beyond the size and scope of models, engineers also work to tune a model’s hyperparameters, the settings that control the model’s function.
 An example of a hyperparameter is the learning rate.
-This rate dictates how large the tweaks to the model’s weights will be each time that it makes an adjustment.
-A higher learning rate increases training speed at the cost of accuracy, and a lower training rate decreases training speed, with accuracy gains.
+This rate dictates how large the tweaks to the model’s weights will be each time it makes an adjustment.
+A higher learning rate increases training speed, at the cost of accuracy, and a lower training rate decreases training speed, with accuracy gains.
 The chosen settings, as with model size, depend on the engineer’s specific resources and goals.

 Finally, the engineer must also choose the correct model.
 Not all models are equal, and each comes with different strengths.
-The engineer must choose the best model for his or her goals.
+Engineers must choose the best model for their goals.
 If a model for a given task does not exist, engineers can of course develop their own.
 That said, the majority of machine learning engineering relies on prefab models found in numerous libraries, many of which are free and open source.
-For example, the scikit-learn library includes a multitude of models that can be freely used and implemented using the Python programing language.
+For example, the scikit-learn library includes a multitude of models that can be freely used and implemented using the Python programming language.

 Note that most AI engineering is unscientific.
 Rules of thumb have come to dominate AI.
 There are no set rules that govern the specific number of neurons required, for instance.
 This adds further bias to AI.
 These algorithms, much like data, are reflections of the skill and goals of engineers.
-These systems are not perfect, nor are they scientific.
+The systems are not perfect nor are they scientific.
 They can, however, still produce highly accurate results.

 Model Variety

 The following is a short list of some of the dominant forms of neural networks and the tools used by these networks to produce high-quality results.
-Given the dynamism of the field, this list cannot detail all types and combinations of neural networks, nor can it predict which may fall out of favor.
+Given the dynamism of the field, this list cannot detail all types and combinations of neural networks nor can it predict which may fall out of favor.

 Generative adversarial neural networks (GANs).
-A GAN is a training model that uses two separate neural nets that compete against each other to learn and improve.
-One produces fake data trying to trick the other model into misclassifying them as real, while the other is competing to improve its abilities at distinguishing these fake data from the real data.
+A GAN is a training model that uses two separate neural networks that compete against each other to learn and improve.
+One produces fake data trying to trick the other into misclassifying them as real, while the other is competing to improve its abilities at distinguishing the fake data from the real data.
 This process creates an arms race of sorts, with both models adjusting themselves to improve their ability to produce fake data that look real and their ability to distinguish real from fake, respectively.
 Theoretically, both models improve, and this refinement results in the ability to produce high-quality artificial data.
-This method is widely useful in applications in which unique data must be generated, including AIcreated art, images, video, and deep fakes.
+This method is widely useful in applications in which unique data must be generated, including AI-created art, images, video, and deep fakes.

 Convolutional neural networks (CNNs).
-CNNs are neural networks used in image or video analysis.
+CNNs are neural networks used in image and video analysis.
 These models uniquely use convolutional layers, which act as data filters trained to spot and separate patterns that are highly correlated with a specific result.
 The result from these layers simplifies data and accentuates the most important features.
 For example, if an algorithm is trained to recognize dogs in images, a convolutional layer may be trained to specifically find the pixel data patterns that form floppy ears.
 If this layer spots this pattern, there is a high likelihood that the image is indeed a dog.
 Overall, these layers act to break down images into their component patterns and unlock greater predictive powers for neural nets.

 Next up: Glossary